Top 10 Reasons Why Assessment Validation Fails In RTOs

 No action taken

 RTOs perform the assessment validation but do not act on the feedback or the issue identified.
-This lets them commit the same mistakes reappearing in the future assessments.
+This lets them commit the same mistakes reappearing in future assessments.

 No evidence of change